willmorrison1/daRt/README.md

 ```

 The 3D radiative budget data are stored with the X, Y and Z location of
-each cell, stored in 3 columns
+each cell, stored in 3 columns.

 ``` r
 head(as.data.frame(simData), n = 3)